 The risks of a DVA are relatively low.
 However, there is always the possibility that the assessment could result in a recommendation for further treatment or evaluation if the assessor believes you pose a danger to yourself or others.

-How To Get One
+How To Get a Domestic Violence Assessment

 Getting a court-ordered or voluntary domestic violence assessment is an integral part of protecting your safety and well-being.
 The assessment will help you better understand the risks of your situation and what steps you can take to minimize the likelihood of another similar incident.